tsionyx/nonogrid/README.md

 ### Colored nonograms

-By default the feature `colored` is enabled to allow to print colored nonograms with real terminal colors.
+You can enable the feature `colored` to allow to print colored nonograms with real terminal colors:
-You can disable this feature:

 ```
-cargo run --no-default-features --features="clap env_logger" -- puzzles/2192.xml
+cargo run --no-default-features --features="clap colored" -- puzzles/2192.xml
 ```

 ### Logging